Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

 The **Bridge Pattern** is a **structural design pattern** that helps to decouple an abstraction from its implementation so that both can vary independently.
 This pattern is especially useful when you need to manage complex class hierarchies or have multiple dimensions of variations.

-### **Overview of Bridge Pattern**
+## **What ?**

-- **Problem Addressed:** When both the abstraction (interface) and its implementation (how it works internally) need to evolve, the code becomes complex and hard to manage.
+When both the abstraction (interface) and its implementation (how it works internally) need to evolve, the code becomes complex and hard to manage.
 Bridge helps to separate these concerns.

-- **Key Concept:** The pattern separates the abstraction (interface) from the actual implementation and lets them evolve independently by delegating the concrete work to another interface.
+The pattern separates the abstraction (interface) from the actual implementation and lets them evolve independently by delegating the concrete work to another interface.

 ---

-### **How the Bridge Pattern Works**
+## **How it Works ?**

 The structure involves two key parts: